Updated: Sep 22, 2021

 Putting plenty of time in, but not getting better?

-For me, the greatest myth concerning guitar practice is that if you "keep doing it, you'll keep getting better".
+For me, the greatest myth concerning how to practice guitar is that if you "keep doing it, you'll keep getting better".
 Most of us are confronted with the prospect at some point, that this is simply not the case.
 I learned this lesson the hard way, when I realised after a 10 year period of gigging, playing and "practising" lots, I was still staring at the same old problems, from the same viewpoint.

 If you suspect you may be in this situation, here are the three principles of practice to help you smash through your barriers ...